 Preparing for an appointment

-Your doctor will likely suspect or diagnose your baby's condition during your pregnancy.
-If that's the case, you'll likely consult with a multispecialty team of physicians, surgeons and physical therapists at a center that specializes in spina bifida treatment.
+Your healthcare professional may suspect or diagnose your baby's condition during your pregnancy.
+You'll likely consult with a multispecialty team of physicians, surgeons and physical therapists at a center that specializes in spina bifida treatment.

 What you can do